MEET OUR STAFF

 REGGIE HEADEN

 Reggie Headen is a graduate of the American Musical and Dramatic Academy in New York City.
 He has starred on Broadway at Town Hall’s “Rising Stars” and has done children’s theatre for Two Bean’s Production of “Jack Sprat”.
-After relocating to Western NC in 2018, he has been focusing on helping others become what calls a “fully embodied singer”, at his shows and in private lessons.
-Reggie is excited to join TLC as a teaching assistant.
-He looks forward to being a part of the many creative ways we all can learn.
+After relocating to Western NC in 2018, he has been focusing on helping others become what he calls a “fully embodied singer”, at his shows and in private lessons.
+Reggie’s excitement and joy for learning is evident in how he treats all students with care and respect .
+He believes whole heartedly that creativity is an integral piece to learning.

 ROBIN JACOBS

 Robin joined the TLC community in the fall of 2012 as a TLC parent, with children in grades 1 and 4.
 She began volunteering in the office and classroom, and then served on the TLC Board as a parent member from 2014 to 2017, and enjoyed serving as Facilities Committee Chair and working on TLC policy during that time.
 Robin joined the TLC staff the fall of 2017 as a P.E.
 Teacher and Special Projects Coordinator.
-She has served on the silent auction committee since going the TLC Community and has served as organizer since.
-Robin is an avid fitness geek with a background in playing and coaching soccer, is a black sash in ShaoLin Kung Fu and enjoys teaching Kung Fu and self-defense classes.
+She has led and served on the silent auction committee.
+Robin is an avid fitness geek with a background in playing and coaching soccer, is a black sash in ShaoLin Kung Fu, and enjoys teaching Kung Fu and self-defense classes.
 She is an attorney and practiced locally with Pisgah Legal Services focusing on public benefits, disability and Medicaid services law, before taking a break from law.
-In her spare time, Robin hangs out with her family — artist husband Fox, two amazing kids Fox and Jesse, and sweet puppy dog Panda.
+In her spare time, Robin hangs out with her family and sweet puppy dog Panda.

 NOAH KEENER